eitrheim/Resume-Screening-and-Selection/README.md

     -   In line 34 of `Resume-Parser-master-new/bin/main.py `
     *----------or----------*
     -   In the csv file directly: `Resume-Parser-master-new/data/output/resume_summary.csv`
--   Note that we currently assume all resumes apply to the job id currently ranking candidates, this is due to our small amount of resumes we have.
+-   *Note: we currently assume all resumes apply to the job id currently ranking candidates, this is due to our small amount of resumes we have.*
 ### Step 2: Add job descriptions to create the ideal candidate
 -	File: `Resume-Parser-JOBS/data/job_descriptions.csv`
 -	The first column is a unique code (ReqID) and the second is the job description (text)